View Louise Bertino's Obituary on fltimes.com and share memories

 |

-WATERLOO – Louise Bertino, 97, passed away Saturday (November 30, 2019) at Care One, Moonestown, N.J. with her loving and supporting family by her side.
+WATERLOO – Louise Bertino, 97, passed away Saturday (November 30, 2019) at Care One, Moorestown, N.J. with her loving and supporting family by her side.

 Friends and family are invited to her Funeral Mass at 11 a.m. on Monday (December 9) at Saint Mary's Church, Waterloo.
 Burial will follow in St. Mary's Cemetery.